stevenli-uoft/Causal_Inference_Project/README.md

 ![DiD_Visualization](https://github.com/user-attachments/assets/88c2d749-323f-4022-86ad-e873bdc11083)

-This graph visually represents the divergance in taxi usage between Calgary and Vacnouver after Uber's introduction.
+This graph visually represents the divergance in taxi usage between Calgary and Vancouver after Uber's introduction.
 Although it may be difficult to visually notice the divergence, the DiD model provides strong evidence that the introduction of Uber had a significant negative impact on Taxi trip volumes in Calgary.

 ### Robustness Checks